Jenna and Chris

 Massimo's Villa, and the Agriturismo

-After lunch we headed to Massimo's villa for a private tasting of his DOC balsamics, some of the best in the world.
-From there, we spent two nights at Agriturismo La Vedetta in the hills outside town.
+From the villa we drove to Agriturismo La Vedetta in the hills outside town for two nights.
 La Vedetta is itself a working balsamic winery, which makes sense for the region.
-Modena is the epicenter of balsamic in the world, and the visit gave us a proper immersion.
+Modena is the epicenter of balsamic in the world, and between Massimo's tasting and the days at the agriturismo, we got a proper immersion.

 Among the olive trees at La Vedetta.
 Olive trees, vineyards, and the balsamic cellars all on the same property.
-We enjoyed a private vinegar tasting.
+We enjoyed another private vinegar tasting.

 Olive trees